WillPower3309/awesome-dotfiles/README.md

 - Wallpaper time-changing functionality
 - Log out / shutdown / restart screen
 - Volume / brightness adjustment widgets with sliders
+- Automatic dpi / resolution scaling.
+Note that xft.dpi must be properly assigned in the .Xresources file if you are using a high DPI screen

 <a name="dependencies"></a>
 ## Dependencies ##